geminabox/geminabox-bootstrap/README.markdown

 ## Load geminabox as a gem

-The Geminabox functionality is added via the gem specified in the Gemfile.
-See the [Geminabox](https://github.com/geminabox/geminabox) for details of how to use Geminabox.
+The Geminabox functionality is added "gem 'geminabox' to the Gemfile.
+Visit the [Geminabox site](https://github.com/geminabox/geminabox) for details of how to use Geminabox.

 ## Configuration via config.ru

-When using the gem, the data folder needs to be specified in config.ru.
+When using the geminabox gem, the data folder needs to be specified in config.ru.

     Geminabox.data = 'path/to/local/data'